New York

 Admission to the Brooklyn Holiday Bazaar is free, and you can use your pass to enjoy the Brooklyn walking tour.

-New York Botanical Garden
+Holiday Train Show, New York Botanical Garden

-Image credit: New York Botanical Garden
+Holiday Train Show, New York Botanical Garden

 This uniquely New York phenomenon is a sight to behold.
 Come to the New York Botanical Garden to find yourself immersed in a magical world of nature and technology.
-Watch trains wind through a wonderland of NYC landmarks and icons.
+Watch mini trains wind through a wonderland of NYC landmarks and icons.
 All the pieces of the set are constructed out of natural elements like bark, leaves, berries, and more.

-Plus, there's a half-mile of train tracks throughout, so you'll get to see plenty of the technological side, too.
+Plus, there's a half-mile of train tracks throughout, so you'll get to see plenty of the tech side, too.
 This annual event is beloved by locals and is a must-see for families and adults alike!
 Access to this special exhibit is included with regular admission.

-The Nutcracker Ballet
+The Nutcracker Ballet, Lincoln Center

-Lincoln Center
+The Nutcracker Ballet, Lincoln Center

 This Thanksgiving weekend, don't miss out on the opportunity to celebrate the holiday season with an iconic performance of George Balanchine's The Nutcracker.
 It's a tour de force of flawless ballet, gorgeous sets and costumes, and a timeless score.
-No wonder some people go every year!
-If you don't get to see The Nutcracker, it's still worth taking a tour of Lincoln Center to see the holiday decorations.
+From the Dance of the Sugar Plum Fairy to the Snow Scene, it's no wonder some people go every year!

-Bank of America Winter Village
+Bank of America Winter Village, Bryant Park

 Searching for a unique, yet affordable place to pick up holiday gifts in New York City?
 The Winter Village in Chelsea’s Bryant Park should be on your list.
 There are more than 120 shops, kiosks, food stands, and more.
 You’ll be able to find something for everyone on your list.